-The Paw Print is a student run newspaper based in Dripping Springs, TX.
+The award-winning Paw Print is a student-run newspaper based in Dripping Springs, TX.
 The Paw Print runs eight pages every month about school events, sports, student life, popular entertainment, and new, student made, art.
 Extra content not in the newspaper is published online.

 The Paw Print’s core purpose is to serve the students and staff of Dripping Springs High School, as well as the surrounding community, with the most meaningful news and content regarding our school’s culture and the student body that influences it.
 From students, to students.